Skip to main content

 SAN ANTONIO – October marks Sudden Infant Death Syndrome (SIDS) Awareness Month.
 The Healthy Start Program at Metro Health is helping raise awareness for the sudden deaths of babies in our community.

 On Sunday, Oct.
-20, Metro Health will host its 11th Annual Baby Buggy Walk.
-The event aims to educate parents about the importance of safe sleep habits.
+20, Metro Health hosted its 11th Annual Baby Buggy Walk.
+The event aimed to educate parents about the importance of safe sleep habits and resources to help families in San Antonio.

-The event will be held from 11 a.m. to 3 p.m. at the Ramon V. Quintero Community Center.
-It will include a one-mile walk, a toddler trot, a remembrance ceremony, a produce giveaway, education sessions and a fun zone.
+The event was held from 11 a.m. to 3 p.m. at the Ramon V. Quintero Community Center.
+It included a one-mile walk, a toddler trot, a remembrance ceremony, a produce giveaway, education sessions, and a fun zone.

 According to Kori Eberle, the Health Program Manager at Healthy Start, SIDS was the third leading cause of death for infants around the world.
 She said most of these deaths are associated with co-sleeping or sleep-related issues.